-The Emirates FA Cup Final returns to Wembley Stadium on Saturday 16 May 2026, the greatest one-off occasion in English club football, staged in front of 90,000 fans beneath the most famous arch in sport.
+The Emirates FA Cup Final returns to Wembley Stadium on Saturday 16 May 2026, the greatest one-off occasion in English club football.
+This year's final is Chelsea v Manchester City, kick-off 15:00, with a near-capacity crowd of 85,000 beneath the most famous arch in sport.
 Whether you're in the stands, in a hospitality suite or discovering Wembley Park before kick-off, this is matchday at its most electric.

 The Emirates FA Cup Final at Wembley Park: At a Glance